Last Updated on May 17, 2023 by Matt

 Damaging the scooter beyond repair

-The biggest problem that can happen while modifying your scooter is to damage some of the parts beyond repair.
-This can easily happen to the scooter’s controller, the battery, the motor, or even the frame, as these parts would all be involved in the process.
+This can easily happen to the scooter’s controller, the battery, and the motor as these parts would all be involved in the process.

 Some of the possible scenarios involve connecting the wires wrong, causing a malfunction of the battery, or leaving the end of a cut wire open, causing a short circuit.